arnaudbos/i-rant/content/loom-part-1-scheduling.md

 In the diagram above, Program1 and Program2 are submitted one after the other, so Program1 runs first and thenProgram2.

-But having to append a program into a "giant" batch of jobs for the program to compute, and then wait for the computer to return all the results was a massive pain in the butt!
+But having to append a program into a "giant" batch of jobs for the mainframe to compute, and then wait for it to return all the results, was a massive pain in the butt!
 Imagine debugging your programs **with a 24 hours feedback loop...**

 {{< img src="/img/loom/kropotchev.png" title="\"Batch processing\" spoof movie — Stanford" alt="Silent spoof movie relating the adventures of a programmer waiting on batch processing." width="100%" link="https://www.computerhistory.org/revolution/punched-cards/2/211/2253">}}